StatusPage.me Help Center

 See our monitor locations guide for details on available regions.

-Step 6: Configure Alerts
+Step 7: Configure Alerts and Incident Behavior

 Decide how you want to be notified when something goes wrong: